AviatrixSystems/avxlabs-docs/ace_ops/docs/lab7.md

-# Lab 7 - Cloud Perimeter Security (Secure Cloud Egress)
+# Lab 7 - Aviatrix Cloud Firewall (Secure Egress)

-The borderless nature of the cloud creates significant challenges in securing egress traffic, controlling network visibility, and managing spend.
-Provider-native solutions offer only basic security, high egress data costs, compliance challenges, and exposure to threats like data exfiltration.
-This leads to operational inefficiencies, increased security risks, and a slower time to market.
+The cloud's borderless architecture presents considerable challenges in securing egress traffic, maintaining network visibility, and managing costs.
+Native solutions from providers typically offer only basic security measures, leading to high egress data expenses, compliance issues, and vulnerabilities to threats like data exfiltration.
+This situation results in operational inefficiencies, heightened security risks, and slower time to market.
+In this lab, you will activate the `Aviatrix Cloud Firewall`, which enhances cloud network security by integrating advanced features, including enterprise-grade NAT capabilities, centralized management, and AI-driven discovery and enrichment of egress traffic flows.

 ## 1. SCENARIO